freenas/freenas-docs/userguide/storage.rst

 .. warning:: Refer to the warnings in :ref:`Encryption` before enabling encryption!
 Be aware that this form of encryption will be replaced by OpenZFS native encryption in a future version.
-Pools created with the current encryption mechanism need to be backed up and destroyed to be recreated with native encryption when it becomes available.
+Pools created with the current encryption mechanism will have to be backed up and destroyed to be recreated with native encryption when it becomes available.